th-otto/MagicOnLinux/README.md

 # Bugs and Agenda

-* Musashi emulator sources should be synchronised with latest version (see below).
 * Atari root file system (like MAGIC_C) folder should be automatically created.
+* 68882 FPU emulation should be added, i.e. the line-F-opcodes should work.
+* Musashi emulator sources might be synchronised with latest version (see below).

 # Example Command to Create a Volume Image: